 The last (fourth) bullet above merits additional comment.
 When SQLite creates a journal file on Unix, it opens the directory that contains that file and calls fsync() on the directory, in an effort to push the directory information to disk.
 But suppose some other process is adding or removing unrelated files to the directory that contains the database and journal at the moment of a power failure.
 The supposedly unrelated actions of this other process might result in the journal file being dropped from the directory and moved into "lost+found".
 This is an unlikely scenario, but it could happen.
 The best defenses are to use a journaling filesystem or to keep the database and journal in a directory by themselves.

-For a commit involving multiple databases and a master journal, if the various databases were on different disk volumes and a power failure occurs during the commit, then when the machine comes back up the disks might be remounted with different names.
+For a commit involving multiple databases and a super-journal, if the various databases were on different disk volumes and a power failure occurs during the commit, then when the machine comes back up the disks might be remounted with different names.
 Or some disks might not be mounted at all.
-When this happens the individual file journals and the master journal might not be able to find each other.
+When this happens the individual file journals and the super-journal might not be able to find each other.
 The worst outcome from this scenario is that the commit ceases to be atomic.
 Some databases might be rolled back and others might not.
 All databases will continue to be self-consistent.
 To defend against this problem, keep all databases on the same disk volume and/or remount disks using exactly the same names after a power failure.

 The changes to locking and concurrency control in SQLite version 3 also introduce some subtle changes in the way transactions work at the SQL language level.
 By default, SQLite version 3 operates in autocommit mode.
 In autocommit mode, all changes to the database are committed as soon as all operations associated with the current database connection complete.

 The SQL command "BEGIN TRANSACTION" (the TRANSACTION keyword is optional) is used to take SQLite out of autocommit mode.
 Note that the BEGIN command does not acquire any locks on the database.
 After a BEGIN command, a SHARED lock will be acquired when the first SELECT statement is executed.
 A RESERVED lock will be acquired when the first INSERT, UPDATE, or DELETE statement is executed.
 No EXCLUSIVE lock is acquired until either the memory cache fills up and must be spilled to disk or until the transaction commits.
-In this way, the system delays blocking read access to the file file until the last possible moment.
+In this way, the system delays blocking read access to the file until the last possible moment.

 The SQL command "COMMIT" does not actually commit the changes to disk.
 It just turns autocommit back on.
 Then, at the conclusion of the command, the regular autocommit logic takes over and causes the actual commit to disk to occur.
 The SQL command "ROLLBACK" also operates by turning autocommit back on, but it also sets a flag that tells the autocommit logic to rollback rather than commit.